-His career over the years has involved performing in numerous Operas and Oratorios, as well as singing professionally for The Sixteen, The Academy of Ancient Music and Ex Cathedra.
+His career over the years has involved performing in numerous operas and oratorios, as well as singing professionally for The Sixteen, The Academy of Ancient Music and Ex Cathedra.
 He appears as a soloist on some of Ex Cathedra’s CD recordings (under his previous surname of Storey), and performed with them as a soloist in Sicily, Milan, Lyon, Lourdes, Leipzig, Dresden, and Bruges over the years.

 Leon has always combined his singing engagements with his teaching career.
-He has been a ‘Choral Animateur’ for Ex Cathedra and the British Federation of Young Choirs (now Sing Up!), as well as a highly regarded and successful Head of Music in different schools over the last twenty-eight years.
-He was the Musical Director of both the Selly Park Choral Society and The Phoenix Singers in Birmingham up until 2001.
+He has been a Choral Animateur for Ex Cathedra and the British Federation of Young Choirs (now Sing Up!), as well as a highly regarded and successful Head of Music in different schools over the last 28 years.
+He was the Musical Director of both the Selly Park Choral Society and The Phoenix Singers in Birmingham until 2001.

-Leon moved on to pastures new in January 2014 and is currently the Head of Music at St. Benedict’s RC School in Alcester, as well as being the Musical Director of the Warwickshire Singers and the Evesham Community Choir.
+Leon moved on to pastures new in January 2014 and is currently the Head of Music at St Benedict’s RC School in Alcester, as well as being the Musical Director of the Warwickshire Singers and the Evesham Community Choir.